We are a family of believers committed to reaching people with the life-changing reality of Jesus Christ

 – The WBCC Elders

-Wells Branch Community Church will be signing a 5-year lease with the option for a 2-year renewal on two spaces at 2113 Wells Branch Parkway.
+Wells Branch Community Church has signed a 5-year lease with the option for a 2-year renewal on two spaces at 2113 Wells Branch Parkway.

 The first space, Building A, will become our worship center.
 This space was once the home of a concert venue and bar called The Roost, but has been abandoned for several years.
 The second space is a nearly identical building next door that is currently used by another church.
 Both spaces combined cover 13,300 square feet.
 Below are diagrams of each floor plan, and our intended utilization of the spaces.